ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Experiments

 We analyze the contribution of each component by evaluating five configurations based on \setregex: (1) \resyn: the full framework with dynamic recursive routing; (2) w/o \router: a fixed heuristic that rigidly alternates between Segmentation and Partitioning; (3) \segmenter only: single-level concatenation splitting (equivalent to \splitregex); (4) \partitioner only: single-level union splitting; and (5) \setregex: the base model without decomposition.

-\paragraph{Impact of Decomposition Strategies} Table~\ref{tab:ablation} summarizes the results on the \regexlib benchmark.
-Comparing the non-recursive baselines, \segmenter only (65.30\% Succ) significantly outperforms \partitioner only (40.87\%), confirming that Concatenation is the dominant top-level operator in regexes.
+\paragraph{Impact of Decomposition Strategies.} Table~\ref{tab:ablation} summarizes the results on the \regexlib benchmark.
+Comparing the non-recursive baselines, \segmenter only (65.30\%) significantly outperforms \partitioner only (40.87\%), confirming that Concatenation is the dominant top-level operator in regexes.
 However, the full \resyn framework achieves a higher MCC (58.97) than \segmenter only (58.81).
-This marginal yet crucial gain demonstrates that while segmentation handles the bulk of the structure, the \partitioner is essential for correctly capturing the semantic branching of Union operators, which a Concatenation-only approach fails to represent.
+This marginal yet crucial gain (0.16) demonstrates that while segmentation handles most structures, the \partitioner is essential for capturing the semantic branching of Union operators, which a Concatenation-only approach fails to represent.